master-q/masterq-docs/presentations/20131109_kof2013_travis-ci_osx/20131109_kof2013_travis-ci_osx.md

 ![inline](img/travis-ci.png)

-# My compiler tested on Travis CI
+# Ajhc is tested on Travis CI

 * Travis CI is a continuous integration service.
 * It builds code on Ubuntu Linux.